grafana/agent/docs/sources/flow/reference/components/loki.process.md

 }
 ```

-The first stage will extract the following key-value pairs into the shared map:
+The first stage extracts the following key-value pairs into the shared map:
 ```
 user: John Doe
 message: hello, world!
 ```

-Then, the second stage will add `user="John Doe"` to the label set of the log
+Then, the second stage adds `user="John Doe"` to the label set of the log
-entry, and the final output stage will change the log line from the original
+entry, and the final output stage changes the log line from the original
 JSON to `hello, world!`.